 Fillon payment inquiry: What you need to know

-- 2 February 2017
+- 20 March 2017

 - From the section Europe

-The question is: did she do the work she was paid for?
-Satirical weekly Le Canard Enchaine says she did not - and got €831,400 (£710,000; $900,000) for her trouble.
+The question is: did Penelope Fillon do the work she was paid for?
+Satirical weekly Le Canard Enchaine alleged in late January that she did not - and got €831,400 (£710,000; $900,000) for her trouble.

 She worked again for Mr Fillon from 2012-13.
 That is all very well if she actually did the work, but one report suggests she did not have a parliamentary pass or a work email.

 According to Le Canard, she also pocketed €100,000 for writing just a handful of articles for a literary review La Revue des Deux Mondes, owned by a billionaire friend of the family, Marc Ladreit de Lacharriere.

 Mr Fillon is also being investigated for allegedly failing to declare a tax-free €50,000 loan from the billionaire which he has since repaid.
 And the inquiry widened in March to include two luxury suits worth some €13,000 that were bought for him by a friend.

 And then there are the children.
 Mr Fillon will have to explain why Marie and Charles Fillon were paid by their father's office for legal work.
 Le Canard alleges they were not yet qualified lawyers.